stuible/VCH-homehealth/pages/modules/person-centred-care/more/older-adult.md

   - section:
     - part: full
-      text: "Indicate which signs/symptoms below by drag and drop"
+      text: "Drag and drop the symptoms to the corresponding indicator."
       spacer: ""

     - part: full